 Clippers' Sindarius Thornwell: Recalled from G-League

-Thornwell was recalled from the G-League on Friday, Tomer Azarly of ClutchPoints.com reports.
+Thornwell was recalled for the G-League on Monday, Jovan Buha of The Athletic reports.

-Thornwell was sent down earlier in the day.
-He has yet to appear in a game for the Clippers this season.
+Thornwell is back with the Clippers after being sent to the G-League over the weekend.
+He's appeared in just one game for the Clippers this season, playing four minutes and recording one rebound.

 More News